laryn/maillog/README.md

-Maillog
+Maillog / Mail Developer
 -------
-The Maillog module provides a method of keeping archival copies of all emails sent through the site.
-It can also, optionally, display a copy of the email using the Devel module, if present.
+Maillog provides an easy possibility to log all mails for debugging purposes.
+It's possible to prevent the mails to being sent, so there is no need for an extra mail server to test the mail functionality of other modules or Backdrop core.
+Additionally you can immediately display the mail using the Devel module.

 Features
 --------------------------------------------------------------------------------